-Listing Principle 11 requires a listed company to take reasonable steps to establish and maintain the necessary procedures, systems and controls in place to enable it to meet its obligations from the outset, ie, from the point it becomes a listed company.
-Accordingly, while at the time the sponsor declaration is given not all necessary procedures, systems and controls may have been operated, they an applicant should have taken reasonable steps to have designed, documented, approved all necessary procedures, systems and controls and communicated them to those responsible for their implementation and use at the point of admission to the Official List.
+Listing Principle 1 requires a listed company to take reasonable steps to establish and maintain the necessary procedures, systems and controls in place to enable it to meet its obligations from the outset, ie, from the point it becomes a listed company.
+Accordingly, while at the time the sponsor declaration is given not all necessary procedures, systems and controls may have been operated, they should have taken reasonable steps to have designed, documented, approved and communicated to those responsible for their implementation and use at the point of admission to the Official List.
 The applicant should commit to implementing those procedures, systems and controls in a timescale that will ensure it will be able to comply with its ongoing obligations when required.
-The sponsor should review the applicant's implementation plan in order to form a view on whether it is sufficient for the purpose of enabling the sponsor to comply with UKLR 8.4.2R(3) 24.3.2R(4).
+The sponsor should review the applicant's implementation plan in order to form a view on whether it is sufficient for the purpose of enabling the sponsor to comply with LR 8.4.2R(3).